-Then for $K+ < K < 1$ both γ\pm change sign so that the WL amplitude $t(\varepsilon)$ increases while the WS amplitude $\lambda(\varepsilon)$ decreases with $\varepsilon \to 0$ in Eqs.
-(14), indicating [15] that adding a single scatterer does not change the metallic nature of the pure LL (where the dimensionless conductance g=1) - in contrast to the phononless case.
+For $K+ < K < 1$ both γ{\pm} change sign so that the WL amplitude $t(\varepsilon)$ increases while the WS amplitude $\lambda(\varepsilon)$ decreases with $\varepsilon \to 0$ in Eqs.
+(13), indicating [16] that adding a single scatterer does not change the metallic nature of the pure LL (where the dimensionless conductance g = 1) - in contrast to the phononless case.

-Decreasing K (i.e. increasing the el-el interaction), we enter the region $K- < K < K+$, when the WL amplitude still decreases - as in the phononless case, but also the WS amplitude decreases - opposite to the phononless case.
-This indicates that a strong scatterer (i.e. weak link) results in the insulating behavior (the g=0 fixed point) while a weak scatterer leaves the LL in the metallic phase (the g=1 fixed point).
+Decreasing K (i.e. increasing the el-el interaction), we enter the region $K- < K < K+$, when the WL amplitude still decreases - as in the phononless case, but also the WS amplitude decreases due to γ- changing its sign - opposite to the phononless case.
+This indicates that a strong scatterer (i.e. weak link) results in the insulating behavior (the g = 0 fixed point) while a weak scatterer leaves the LL in the metallic phase (the g = 1 fixed point).
 Thus there should exist an intermediate unstable fixed point with a finite g, separating the metallic and insulating regimes.

-Finally, for a strong enough el-el interaction, $K < K-$, the RG flows in Eqs.
-(14) remain for both the WL and WS amplitudes qualitatively the same as for the phononless case, so that any scatterer makes the LL insulating.
+Finally, for a strong enough el-el interaction, $K < K{-}$, the RG flows in Eqs.
+(13) remain for both the WL and WS amplitudes qualitatively the same as for the phononless case, so that any scatterer makes the LL insulating.